Satori-Nakamoto/simplewallet-guide/guide.md

 Send this multisig info to all other participants, then use make_multisig <threshold> <info1> [<info2>...] with others' multisig info
 This includes the PRIVATE view key, so needs to be disclosed only to that multisig wallet's participants`

-All parties involved need to run this command and share their respective output line [MultisigV1cs...Y2WC] with all other parties, so make sure to save that output line somewhere for easy access.
+All parties involved need to run this command and share their respective output line (MultisigV1cs...Y2WC in our case) with all other parties, so make sure to save that output line somewhere for easy access.

 Let's say that our 2 friends gave us their multisig info as follows: